USACE team looks to provide emergency power to reopen Nashville schools

 |0

-This work, USACE team looks to provide emergency power to reopen Nashville schools [Image 3 of 3], by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE team looks to provide emergency power to reopen Nashville schools, by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.